ufs-community/ufs-srweather-app/doc/ContribGuide/contributing.rst

       ## Related to (optional)
       <!-- Directly reference any issues or PRs in this or other repositories that this is related to, and describe how they are related. -->

-#. :srw:`Other <issues/new>`: Open a blank issue, and use the "Feature Request" template above as a starting point to describe the issue.
+#. :srw-repo:`Other <issues/new>`: Open a blank issue, and use the "Feature Request" template above as a starting point to describe the issue.

 For all issue reports, indicate whether this is:
    #.
 A problem that you plan to work on and submit a PR for